utkarshk-iitr/js-school-project-KumarUtkarsh/task-4/README.md

-# Task 2.
-CSS and Preprocessors
+# Task 4.
+Typescript Fundamentals
-Styled the HTML page into a responsive, polished layout
+Replace javascript with typescript files and build it from npm